 To use an image as a slide background, display either the slide or the slide master.
 If you want to apply the background to all layouts, click the top, larger layout in the left pane of the slide master.

 - Right-click an empty area of the slide or slide master and choose Format Background.

 - In the Format Background dialog box, for the Fill category, choose Picture or Texture Fill.

-- Click the File button and double-click the picture file that you want to use.
+- Choose Clipboard if you have the image on the clipboard or choose Insert> From a File, navigate to the file, and double-click the picture file that you want to use.

 These options give you unlimited possibilities!